 Take your acrylic shape, place it on the paper and trace around it with the marker.
 Remove the shape.

 Use scalloped scissors or other decorative scissors to cut around your outlined shape.
-I used Fiskars Heartstrings Paper Edgers to create my scalloped edges.
+I used Fiskars Paper Edgers (the Heartstrings design) to create my scalloped edges.

 - Clear acrylics by Clear Scraps

 - Be Loved goodies by My Mind’s Eye

 - Daisies and acrylic gems by Accent Scrapbooking

 Why Do You Say I Have to Use an Acrylic Shape for the Template?
 Why Can’t I Just Use a Chipboard Shape?

 The answer: This technique will also work with chipboard, but there is an advantage to using clear acrylic as your template shape.